 This is Part II of ADUs from an Investor's Perspective.
 You can find Part I here.

-Most homeowners are not professional real estate investors however, so I wanted to dive into a deeper understanding of how a professional investor would think about ADUs as an investment option.
+Most homeowners are not professional real estate investors, so I wanted to dive into a deeper understanding of how a professional investor would think about ADUs as an investment option.
 While investment isn't the sole reason that people build ADUs, it is commonly a large driver.
 To gain some perspective on how ADUs perform as a real estate asset, I interviewed a local real estate investor in Portland, Oregon, Dani Zeghbib.
 This is Part II.

 Kol: Let’s now remove the poorly performing house from the investment equation.
 Let’s now assume that it is meeting the 1% rule.
 It was purchased for $200K, and it fetches $2000/month.